 Tips for writing a great resume

 In the next unit, we will be going into greater detail on how to write each section of your resume.
-However, before we begin, it's a good idea to understand the general tips and strategies that can really make your resume shine.
+Before we begin, it's a good idea to understand the general tips and strategies that can make your resume shine.

 Consider using the following techniques as you approach writing your resume.